Math Methodology is a three part series on instruction, assessment, and curriculum. Sections contains relevant essays and resources:

 Part 2: Students with disabilities: Software and learning support for math (2008, June 26).

 In part 2, I delve further into specific math software and learning support materials and tools for individuals with visual, pencil, cognitive, learning, and hearing impairments.
 The software is not necessarily restricted for use by particular groups of learners with specific disabilities.
-When developed according to principles of universal design noted at the Center for Applied Special Technology, the programs would be appropriate considerations for all learners.
+When developed according to principles of universal design noted at CAST, the programs would be appropriate considerations for all learners.
 Several vendors noted have software and appropriate hardware for other subject areas.
 These and the additional resources provided, including databases of software, hardware, and other assistive technology and checklists for software accessibility, make this snapshot of value to all K-12 educators and parents.

 Wisconsin Assistive Technology Initiative (WATI): WATI produced a resource manual for school district teams.
 The complete version of Assessing Students' Needs for Assistive Technology (2009) is available online for free.
 Chapter 8 addresses Assistive Technology for Math---of interest is that CT4ME (p.
 23) is listed among resources for virtual manipulatives.